Adding Oil to Feed

-Find out how to boost the calories in your horse’s diet to help put on weight by adding oil to his feed.
+Find out about how to boost the calories in your horse’s diet to help put on weight by adding oil to his feed, and the other benefits oil can have.

 To put weight on your horse, he needs to take in more calories via his diet, than what he expends in his daily activity and work.
 So, to gain weight, you need to feed additional calories to your horse and adding oil is a great way to do that.